mateusz-piotrowski/mateusz-piotrowski.github.io/docs/index.markdown

 You may read my blog posts.

-If anything will not be clear for you or you will have any questions,
+If you want talk about something or you will have any questions,
 please don't hesitate to contact me.